chrisjwaddell/Drop-down-field/README.md

 own way to style the drop down fields. _cssClassList_ takes an array of classes eg _[ "field1", "ma3"]_

-The CSS should be placed after dropdown-field.css.
-Some CSS variables for drop down field styling are:\
+The CSS should be placed after dropdown-field.css in the CSS hierarchy.
+Some CSS variables for drop down field styling are:
 ```
 .field1 {
     --dd-width: 200px;